yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Nominate a new address to use as governance.
+Nominate a new address to use as governance.
 The change does not go into effect immediately.
 This function sets a pending change, and the governance address is not updated until the proposed governance address has accepted the responsibility.
 This may only be called by the current governance address.